Julia Carpenter: Powers and abilities

 Spider-Woman possesses superhuman strength, speed, stamina, agility, and reflexes.
 She also possesses the ability to spin a "psi-web" of psionic energy between two surfaces.
 This web, once solidified, possesses sufficient tensile strength to support a 10-ton weight.
 It remains in effect for up to approximately 1 hour.
 She can also project and release sufficient psionic energy through her hands and feet to enable her to walk on walls and ceilings.

-Julia's powers originally required considerable concentration for her to manifest them, and she found that physical gesturing aids her in the weaving of her psionic webs.
+Julia's powers required considerable concentration for her to manifest them, and she found that physical gesturing aids her in the weaving of her psionic webs.
 By using psychokinetic energy, Spider-Woman can bind ambient free-floating molecules into strands of solid force.
 Her psi-webs can be used to wrap enemies, or focused into narrow web-lines that she can swing from.
 Due to their psychic nature, her psi-webs can form from a distance, and she can mentally control the movement of her webbing.